 Pay special attention to the materials, size and mediums requirements described below.
 Artwork that does not meet these requirements will be unfortunately rejected.

 3) Create a postcard-sized ORIGINAL piece of art.
-Standard postcard sizes are required: 6.3 x 4.7 inches or 16x12 cm MAXIMUM (see detailed size, medium & material requirements below).
+Standard postcard sizes are required: 6.3 x 4.7 inches or 16x12 cm (please see detailed size, medium & material requirements below).
 Only ONE per artist please.

 5) Mail your postcard in an envelope via Regular First Class Mail (or international equivalent).
-We can accept courier deliveries this year is you wish to send your card via this method.
 Information about the address to send the card to will be found in the confirmation email sent to you, once you have registered.

 Avoid surfaces that couldn’t be considered postcard material (canvas or canvas board, wood, ceramic, etc.).
 Thick, good quality paper is preferred, but thin cardboard will also do.
 Sketch or print paper is much too flimsy and will not be accepted.
-We suggest you pick up a standard postcard from a store near you, and try to match its format and thickness.
-Keep in mind, the postal service isn’t generally recognized for “gentle handling”; we want your postcard to sell and to be in the best shape possible, so make sure to ship it in an stiff envelope and pack it well for the journey.
+Keep in mind, the postal service isn’t generally recognized for “gentle handling” and we want your postcard to sell and to be in the best shape possible, so make sure to ship it in an stiff envelope and pack it well for the journey.
 Sandwiching it between two pieces of light card works well.

 This is an exhibition of postcard art, so your artwork should resemble a postcard (art on one side, your info on the other).
 For the overall look of the exhibition, it’s important that the cards are close to each other in size.
 This is key to including as many cards as possible.
-The maximum size allowed is 6.3 x 4.7 inches (16 x 12 cm).
-Please try to stick to standard postcard sizes/proportions.
+The required size is 6.3 x 4.7 inches (16 x 12 cm).
 A printable guide is provided with the email that you will receive once registered which you must cut out and fill in and attach to the rear of the card.